Confidence intervals for the Poisson distribution: Discussion

 \section{Discussion}

 We have investigated several of the most commonly used methods for quoting confidence intervals for the mean of a Poisson distribution, possibly including a background contribution.
 Even demanding ``exactness'' there is still a large amount of choice in algorithms.
 We wish to reach some conclusion among the trade-offs and arrive at a recommendation.
-We embark on a trip through our ``desirable properties'' of Section~\ref{sec:desirable} to sort this out.
+We embark on a trip through our ``desirable properties'' of section~\ref{sec:desirable} to sort this out, noting again that they may not all be achieved simultaneously.